Duration 14 min.

 "Written for a large orchestra and taking full advantage of various timbral colorings, Metacosmos is an eerie, atmospheric piece...
 Cues in this musical tapestry, superbly laid out by Salonen, are almost seamlessly passed from one group of instruments to another.
 Growing tensions between strings, winds and percussion take the listener on a voyage imbued with amazement but also angst.
 At points, one has the impression of vistas without borders.
 Elsewhere, huge, unknown beings, heavily breathing, seem to be very close.
 Bursts of spiraling energy alternate with moments of supreme calm. ...
 In Metacosmos, Thorvaldsdóttir proves again to be an artist of deep originality." - Edward Sava-Segal, Bachtrack April 6th 2018

-Metacosmos is constructed around the natural balance between beauty and chaos — how elements can come together in (seemingly) utter chaos to create a unified, structured whole.
-The idea and inspiration behind the piece is the speculative metaphor of falling into a black hole – the unknown – with endless constellations and layers of opposing forces connecting and communicating with each other, expanding and contracting, projecting a struggle for power as the different sources pull on you and you realize that you are being drawn into a force that is beyond your control.
+Metacosmos is constructed around the natural balance between beauty and chaos – how elements can come together in (seemingly) utter chaos to create a unified, structured whole.
+The idea and inspiration behind the piece, which is connected as much to the human experience as to the universe, is the speculative metaphor of falling into a black hole – the unknown – with endless constellations and layers of opposing forces connecting and communicating with each other, expanding and contracting, projecting a struggle for power as the different sources pull on you and you realize that you are being drawn into a force that is beyond your control.

 The piece is in one movement and is approximately 14 minutes in duration.

-A two-minute clip from rehearsal with the New York Philharmonic (April 3rd 2018)
+A two-minute clip from rehearsal with the New York Philharmonic conducted by Esa-Pekka Salonen (April 3rd 2018)